A case study of Consistent Vehicle Routing Problem with Time Windows: Solution Framework

 \subsection{Initial Solution Construction}

 The algorithm we use to create an initial solution for ConVRPTW is an extension of the well-know one-period insertion heuristic proposed in \cite{solomon1987} to work with multiple periods.

 The one-period heuristic is a sequential insertion heuristic for constructing solutions to the vehicle routing problem with time windows (VRPTW).
-It has low time complexity and tends to generate solutions with a low number of vehicles, compared to other simple construction heuristics (see \cite{braysy2005a}).
-Because the main purpose of the first step of our algorithm is to quickly construct a feasible initial solution for ConVRPTW, a multi-period extension of the aforementioned heuristic seems a good option.
+It has low time complexity and tends to generate solutions with a small number of vehicles, compared to other simple construction heuristics (see \cite{braysy2005a}).
+Because the main purpose of the first step of our algorithm is to construct a feasible initial solution for ConVRPTW quickly, a multi-period extension of the heuristic mentioned above seems a good option.
 To the best of our knowledge, no previous works in the area of ConVRP used this approach.

 In the following, we describe both the one-period initial solution construction heuristic for the VRPTW proposed in \cite{solomon1987} and our multi-period extension of this heuristic for ConVRPTW.